Spin-orbit coupled spin-boson model : A variational analysis: Discussions

 Furthermore, we investigate the entanglement properties of the spin sector, where the entanglement entropy exhibits a sharp peak at the boundary of the magnetized phase, capturing the continuous transition, in contrast to the abrupt jump observed across the first-order transition associated with the change in the ground state of free system.
 The presence of a weak trapping potential leads to a superposition of the two degenerate ground states with equal and opposite momenta, rendering them quasi-degenerate with an exponentially small energy gap.
 Importantly, this generates maximally mixed spin state (with high entanglement) below the transition.
 However, above a critical bath coupling strength, the quasi-degeneracy associated with the ground state is lifted and entanglement decreases monotonically.
 Insights into the behavior of such intra-particle entanglement under environmental influence are highly relevant for quantum information processing \cite{Horodecki_review, Urbasi_review, Azzini_review, Konrad2017, Adhikari2010}.
 Moreover, the superposition of two degenerate states with equal and opposite momenta generates a `cat-like' non-classical state, with phase-space density concentrated around the two opposite momenta, while the interference effects are suppressed due to the orthogonal alignment of the spins, resulting in a dephased cat state.
 The study of single-particle physics provides important understanding of exotic quantum phases that emerge from the interplay of SO coupling and inter-particle interactions, which has recently been explored in SO coupled condensates.
 In particular, the superposition of two momentum-carrying states gives rise to an intriguing superstripe-supersolid phase, which has been observed experimentally \cite{Spielmann2011_SS, Ketterle2017_SS, Tarruell2024_SS} and has attracted considerable interest in recent years \cite{Zhang2011_SOC, Stringari2015_SOC, Stringari_SS_review, Sinha_SS_review}.
 It is a pertinent issue to investigate the effect of dissipation on such exotic phases, as it can lead to dephasing of the superstripe phase.

+In the present work, we have used a simple variational analysis to study the basic features of the ground state and its transitions in a SO coupled system in the presence of dissipation.
+Although such a variational analysis can capture the nature of the transition in the spin-boson model specifically for the sub-ohmic bath \cite{Zheng2011}, a more refined treatment may be required to fully account for the approximations used in the present model.
 It would also be interesting to investigate the nature of this transition in the presence of baths with different spectral densities.
 Specifically, understanding the critical behavior may require more sophisticated analytical or numerical techniques as the ohmic limit is approached \cite{Vojta2005, Hou2010}.
 Recently, SB models with structured spectral densities have been realized in trapped-ion setups \cite{Sun2025, Duan2024, Plenio2018}, providing a promising platform to explore SO coupled SB models with engineered environments.
+Although, the bias term is not considered in the present analysis, it would be interesting to study the change in the dispersion as well as the ground state transition of such dissipative SO coupled particle by tuning the bias.

 In conclusion, we have analyzed a SO coupled spin-boson system that exhibits a dissipation-driven transition accompanied by a modification of the energy spectrum.
 Such effects are relevant to electronic systems with strong SO coupling, including Graphene, as well as to cold-atom setups with tunable synthetic SO coupling, which can also find potential applications in quantum information processing.